"I am glad that taking part in a trial might help others on their own cancer journey.”

 - You are a child or teenager or your cancer was diagnosed in childhood.

-- You have any solid tumour or lymphoma.
+- You have any solid tumour, lymphoma or leukaemia

 - You have cancer that has come back or treatment has stopped working.